-Specialization: Global Governance & Human Rights
+International Law & Human Rights

-Israel is particularly exposed to the forces of globalization being open to international trade and subject to scrutiny by external actors for its policies.
-Israel is also a major contributor to the evolution of international law mainly through the sophisticated and groundbreaking decisions of the Israeli Supreme Court that resonate throughout the world and command attention and respect.
+With increasing globalization, distinctions between the domestic and the international fade.
+Numerous regulatory decisions, once decided domestically, are influenced, even shaped, by international institutions and international law.
+These processes have an impact on Israel and the entire Middle East region.
+Israel, is particularly exposed to the forces of globalization, being open to international trade and subject to scrutiny by external actors regarding its policies.
+Israel is also a major contributor to the evolution of international law mainly through the sophisticated and groundbreaking decisions of the Supreme Court that resonate throughout the world and command attention and respect.
 Israeli scholarship on international law stands at the cutting edge of the study of international law and is widely respected.